 Shown below are the basic steps you should follow to report an adverse event in Brazil:

 - Reference Resolution RDC No. 67/2009, and Resolution RDC No. 23/2012 for the correct reporting timeline, which will depend on the severity of the incident.

-- Inform your Brazilian Registration Holder and National Sanitary Surveillance System (SNVS) that a reportable adverse event has occurred.
+- Inform your Brazil Registration Holder and the National Sanitary Surveillance System (SNVS) that a reportable adverse event has occurred.

 - Inform your Registration Holder and ANVISA if a field safety action is necessary.

 - Notify ANVISA in compliance with the applicable timeline depending on the nature of the event.

 - Distribute an alert message to consumers when the field safety action is taken.

 - Submit monitoring reports and final adverse event reports to SNVS and ANVISA.